 Your vision is your beacon that guides you

-Just yesterday, I had one of those moments that momentarily rocked my boat, so to speak.
-As some of you know, I live on Bowen Island, a small island just outside the city of Vancouver.
+Just yesterday, I had one of those moments that rocked my boat, so to speak.
+I live on Bowen Island, a small island just outside the city of Vancouver.
 It is a vibrant community teeming with entrepreneurs and creators.
-Most months I attend a mastermind meeting for women in business and what I heard at our gathering yesterday, at first caused me to tilt, but I quickly righted myself.
+Most months I attend a mastermind meeting for women in business and what I heard at our gathering yesterday caused me to tilt.

 It’s not news to any of you that we are living in unstable times.
 This is even more reason to be grounded in your purpose, to be aligned with your vision, and to be focused on your mission.
 It is what will keep you steady and moving forward in your life despite what is happening around you.
 When you have clarity about who you really are, you are not swayed by what others are doing.
 You do not allow the news of the day to drown you in negativity.
 You stay on course, true to what you are creating in the world.